 Scars develop when the body needs to repair itself following an accident, injury, burn, or surgical treatment.
 Your skin is an organ, and like all the body’s other organs, it has a job.
 Skin creates a barrier between the body and external irritants and dangers.
 When that barrier is broken, the body goes to work repairing it as quickly as possible.
 The new skin cells are not always the same color or texture as surrounding skin, and we call this a scar.

-While many people also ask about different “types” of scars, Dr. Champlain Says, “Scar types are really just descriptions of the scar’s appearance: color, shape, thickness, etc. that are helpful in diagnosis and treatment planning.”
+While many people also ask about different “types” of scars, scar types are really just descriptions of the scar’s appearance: color, shape, thickness, etc. that are helpful in diagnosis and treatment planning.
 The most common types of scars include:

 - Erythema (redness)